 We could not fail to include a concert from our favourite period of music, and so we are delighted to present “Baroque Bliss” on December 7th, with eighteenth-century violin duos by Vivaldi, Leclair, and Telemann.
-Katie Stevens (TBSO’s Assistant Concertmaster) returns, and we are pleased to welcome the new Principal Second Violinist, who will join her.
+Katie Stevens (TBSO’s Assistant Concertmaster) returns, and we are pleased to welcome a special guest, who will join her.
 As a special treat, Peter Cosbey will perform J. S. Bach’s Suite No. 2 in D minor for unaccompanied cello.

 And now for a sneak peek at the three live concerts, to be performed once it is safe to do so, at yet to be determined dates.
 I mentioned earlier how apt “The Magic Returns” is as the title of our upcoming season.
 Many of you will remember violinist Jeremy Bell’s dazzling “Magic and Fire” concert from November 30, 2019.
 Well, we are thrilled to inform you that long-time Consortium favourite Jeremy will be back not once, but twice in the new year to provide yet more magic, appearing both with the Penderecki String Quartet later in the season and also with pianist Evgeny Chugunov and cellist Marc Palmquist in our first live concert of 2022, “Romantic Piano Trios.”